RLabNYC/Rlab_FaceTracking_fuse/README.md

 ![maya screenshot](https://i.ibb.co/cTY1xX9/Autodesk-Maya-2018-Educational-Version-untitled-6-24-2020-8-12-55-PM-3.png)

-   - Apply the fix for all the meshes and switch back the workspace to "sculpting"
+   - Apply the fix for all the meshes and switch back the workspace to "sculpting".
 	  - **Editing Blendshapes in Maya from Fuse:**
 If you select the face mesh, you will see all the targets for the facial movements.
 Fuse will give you three blendshape groups, the last group is the one you want to focus on.
-If you change the workspace in maya to Sculpting, you will be able to see the amount of blendshapes easier.
+If you change the workspace in maya to "Sculpting", you will be able to see the amount of blendshapes easier.

 When you select the blendshape targets you can move the sliders back and forth and you will be able to see eye’s blinking and the mouth opening and closing.
 Once you have your character all set up in Maya, you can save this file as a Maya Ascii file.
 Make sure the file is saved with a .ma extension.
 Make a folder for this project and place this file in it.
 For simplicity’s sake use a root directory (D:\BlendshapesFaceTracking) this is  important for the next steps that involve running a python script.